dwtkns/gdal-cheat-sheet/README.md

 Extents can be passed directly into a gdal_translate command like so:

 	gdal_translate -projwin $(ogr_extent boundingbox.shp) input.tif clipped_output.tif

+or

+	gdal_translate -projwin $(gdal_extent target_crop.tif) input.tif clipped_output.tif

-This can be used with bounding shapes drawn with tools like [geojson.io](http://geojson.io/) to quickly crop an image without losing attached geodata.
+This can be used to quickly crop an image without losing attached geodata.
+Also useful to quickly crop one raster to the same extent as another.
 Add these to your ~/.bash_profile file for easy terminal access.

 Sources